Treatment and prevention of Pneumocystis pneumonia in HIV-uninfected patients

 The treatment and prophylaxis of PCP in patients without HIV infection will be reviewed here.
 PCP in HIV-infected patients and the epidemiology, clinical manifestations, and diagnosis of PCP in HIV-uninfected patients are discussed separately.
 (See "Treatment and prevention of Pneumocystis infection in HIV-infected patients" and "Epidemiology, clinical manifestations, and diagnosis of Pneumocystis pneumonia in HIV-uninfected patients".)

 Trimethoprim-sulfamethoxazole — We recommend trimethoprim-sulfamethoxazole (TMP-SMX) as the treatment of choice for Pneumocystis pneumonia (PCP) of any severity in HIV-uninfected patients (table 1) .
-The standard dose of TMP-SMX is 15 to 20 mg/kg intravenously or orally daily in three or four divided doses; dosing of TMP-SMX is based upon the TMP component and expressed as mg/kg per day of TMP.
+The dose of TMP-SMX for patients with normal renal function is 15 to 20 mg/kg (dosing is based upon the TMP component and expressed as mg/kg per day of TMP) intravenously or orally daily in three or four divided doses.
+For renal dose adjustment recommendations, see trimethoprim-sulfamethoxazole drug information.
 Because TMP-SMX has excellent bioavailability, oral administration is appropriate for all patients who have a functioning gastrointestinal tract.

 For patients with allergy to TMP-SMX, desensitization should ideally be performed since TMP-SMX is the most effective regimen.
 However, if the patient has a history of a severe allergy (eg, Stevens-Johnson syndrome, toxic epidermal necrolysis), TMP-SMX should be avoided and desensitization should not be performed.
 (See "Treatment and prevention of Pneumocystis infection in HIV-infected patients", section on 'Desensitization for patients with a sulfa allergy' and "Sulfonamide allergy in HIV-uninfected patients".)